Irregular cusps of ball quotients

 \end{prop}

-For the case of discriminant kernel, we completely classify discriminant groups when the lattice may have irregular cusps. \begin{prop} For any imaginary quadratic fields with class number 1 and the discriminant kernel group in a unitary group, if there exists an irregular cusp, then the structure of the discriminant group is one of listed in Appendix \ref{app:A}. \end{prop}
+For the case of discriminant kernel, we completely classify discriminant groups when the lattice may have irregular cusps. \begin{prop} If $F$ is an imaginary quadratic field of class number $1$, and the discriminant kernel of a unitary group has an irregular cusp, then the discriminant group of an even Hermitian lattice is one of those listed in Appendix \ref{app:A}. \end{prop}